jemil-c-137/sidbevYoutube/README.md

 `npm start`

 ## Client will open on login page
+  **By terms of reference this app shouldn't contain registration.
+That's why you have to use one of provided accounts**.
+(Registration will be added soon)
   To get access you need to enter one of following users name and password:

 1)